As armies prep for winter deployment, military commanders of India-China to meet on Oct 26

 Sources tell OneIndia that the issue is being dealt with an immense amount of patience.

-We do not expect a quick fix, but want a long lasting solution to the issue.
+We do not expect a quick fix, but want a long-lasting solution to the issue.
 It is important that we keep talking and hence the dialogue channels have been kept open the source also said.

 The official also said that the talks will be held on October 26.
 Besides reviewing the security challenges facing the nation, the Army commanders will attempt to finalise various reform measures recommended by separate internal committees in utilisation of resources while at the same time focusing on enhancing the operational capability of the 1.3-million-strong force, they said.